Grading every Premier League team's 2024/25 season

 Newcastle United

-After winning their first major domestic trophy for 70 years and automatically qualifying for the Conference League, Newcastle's season has already been a memorable one - but their excellent league position will have them wanting more.
+After winning their first major domestic trophy for 70 years and automatically qualifying for the Conference League, Newcastle's season has already been a memorable one - but their excellent league position left them wanting more.

 Nottingham Forest

-Undoubtedly the surprise package of the season, Nottingham Forest have gone from battling relegation to dreaming of Champions League nights within a year, with the likes of Mats Selz and Chris Wood performing well enough to earn a place in Ladbrokes' Team of the Season so far.
+Undoubtedly the surprise package of the season, Nottingham Forest went from battling relegation to dreaming of Champions League nights within a year, with the likes of Mats Selz and Chris Wood performing well enough to earn a place in Ladbrokes' Team of the Season so far.

-While top four probably wasn't the aim in pre-season, it certainly is now, with Forest exceeding all expectations and sitting within the top three as the end of the season draws closer.
-In just their third Premier League campaign since 1999, Forest couldn't have hoped for more.
+While top four probably wasn't the aim in pre-season, it slowly became a reality, with Forest exceeding all expectations.
+A late drop off saw them miss out on a UCL spot, but in just their third Premier League campaign since 1999, Forest couldn't have hoped for much more as Conference League football awaits them next season.

 Loading...